 - Cut people off – this may sound rude, but if people ramble, cut them off.
 It shows that you are controlling the conversation.

-It doesn’t take much more than that to be an amog.
-Just practice with friends and family first, and let them know what you are doing of course, because it takes some finesse for it to work.
+It doesn’t take much more than that to be the AMOG.
+Just practice with friends and family first.
+Of course, let them know what you are doing because it takes some finesse for it to start working well.

 Step #2: Show your value

-Now that people know you are the amog, you have to show your value.
-Make it clear what you can bring to the table because people don’t make deals based off of emotions, they also use logic.
-So this is where you use both.
+Now that people know you are the AMOG, you have to show your value.
+Make clear what you can bring to the table because people don’t make deals just based on emotions.
+They also use logic.
+So, this is where you use both.

 Step #3: Get an amount

-Once you both have a clear understanding what each party is looking for (cash for work, or equity for a work…), you need to ask what they feel is a reasonable deal.
+Once you both have a clear understanding what each party is looking for (e.g, cash or equity for work), you need to ask what your counterpart feels a reasonable deal is.

-In most cases they will respond with that they are unsure.
-And when they do this, make sure you don’t throw out an amount as that is the worst thing you can do in a negotiation.
+In most cases, they will tell you they are unsure.
+When they do this, make sure you don’t throw out an amount as that is the worst thing you can do in a negotiation.

-Well we know it wouldn’t be a dollar as that amount wouldn’t be worth it for me and we know it wouldn’t be a million dollars as that amount just isn’t worth it for you.
-There must be an amount in between that will work for both of us, if you don’t know of the amount, give me a rough range on where you think the amount should fall into.
+Well, we know it wouldn’t be a dollar as that amount wouldn’t be worth it to me, and we know it wouldn’t be a million dollars as that amount just isn’t worth it to you.
+There must be an amount in between that will work for both of us.
+If you don’t know of the amount, give me a rough range where you think the amount should fall within.

-By saying that you will typically get a range for a potential customer.
-This will give you a ballpark on where you have to be.
+By saying that, you will typically get a range from a potential customer.
+This will give you a ballpark of where you have to be.

 Step #4: Swing for the fences

-If you want money, equity or whatever you want, you have to explain why you want it and how the amount you are asking for is reasonable.
+Whether you want money, equity or whatever else, you have to explain why you want it and why the amount you are asking for is reasonable.

-The easiest way to do this is to explain how you are going to make them more money.
-And once you explain it, show them.
-You can do so through case studies and examples, or even walk them through what steps you are going to take with their business to achieve those results.
+The easiest way to do this is to explain to them that you are going to make them more money.
+Once you explain it, show them.
+You can do so by showing them case studies and examples or through walking them through the steps you are going to take with their business to achieve those results.

 If you can’t make a pitch based on how much money you are going to make them, talk about how much you are going to save them.
-But don’t talk about savings unless you can’t make a solid case on how you will make them more money.
+Only talk about savings if you can’t make a solid case for making them more money.